Silas Brack

 Previously, I spent over four years at Saxo Bank as an ML Engineer in the Predictive Modelling and AI team under Jeppe Reitz and Nicolas Palm Remy-Perez.
 I worked on various client-facing projects spanning NLP, representation learning, recommender systems, and traditional machine learning models.

 I hold a master's in Mathematical Modelling and Computation from the Technical University of Denmark.
-My thesis “Effortless Bayesian Deep Learning: Tapping Into the Potential of Modern Optimizers” was focused on implicit matrix algorithms for the Laplace approximation in Søren Hauberg's Cognitive Systems group at DTU Compute.
-My work in the group also led to a publication at NeurIPS “Bayesian Metric Learning for Uncertainty Quantification in Image Retrieval,” in Advances in Neural Information Processing Systems, 2023. based on applying the Laplace approximation to metric learning.
+My thesis was focused on implicit matrix algorithms for the Laplace approximation in Søren Hauberg's Cognitive Systems group at DTU Compute.
+My work in the group also led to a publication at NeurIPS based on applying the Laplace approximation to metric learning.

-My academic interests span machine learning, statistics, and applied mathematics—from deep learning and Bayesian inference to network science and forecasting.
+My academic interests are broad within machine learning, statistics: from deep learning and recommender engines to Bayesian inference to network science and forecasting.
 I particularly enjoy the intersection of theory and practice, and spend much of my time coding and solving mathematical problems.
 Beyond technical work, I'm passionate about science communication and how research intersects with society.
-Teaching and effectively communicating complex ideas is something I genuinely enjoy.
+Teaching and effectively communicating complex ideas is something I particularly enjoy.

-Outside work, I like reading about history and paleontology.
-I try to make the most of life through continuous learning, spending time in nature, and appreciating beauty wherever I see it.
-You'll often find me coding on side projects, reading, watching films, listening to music, or experimenting in the kitchen.
+Outside of work, I like reading about history and paleontology.
+I try to make the most of life by learning, being in nature, and generally enjoying the moment.
+You'll often find me working on my home server (which this site is hosted on), reading, watching films, listening to music, or experimenting in the kitchen.
+I like people who are opinionated, being surprised, functional programming, minimalism, simplicity / essentialism, plaintext, self-hosting, NixOS, and both vim and emacs :-)